segmentio/terraform-segment-data-lakes/README.md

 * Authorized [AWS account](https://aws.amazon.com/account/).
 * Ability to run Terraform with your AWS Account.
 You must use Terraform 0.11 or higher.
 * A subnet within a VPC for the EMR cluster to run in.
-* [S3 Bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) to send data from Segment to and to store logs.
+* An [S3 Bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) for Segment to load data into.
+You can create a new one just for this, or re-use an existing one you already have.

 ## VPC